DigitalCommons/mykomap-monolith/docs/config.md

 A new folder has been added `front-end/public/assets/logo` as a central store for logo images.

-The `logo` field has 4 subfields
+The `logo` field has 6 subfields

 - `largeLogo`: the location of the large logo image e.g.: `/assets/logos/cwm-logo.png`
 - `smallLogo`: similar to above, the location of the small logo
 - `altText`: any alt text to be associated with the logo
+- `smallScreenPosition`: position of the logo on small screens, defined with CSS position properties (top, left)
+- `largeScreenPosition`: position of the logo on large screens, defined with CSS position properties (bottom, right)

 ```
 "ui": {
     "logo": {
       "largeLogo": "/assets/logos/cwm-logo.png",
       "smallLogo": "/assets/logos/cwm-logo-small.png",
-      "altText": "Cooperative World Map"
+      "altText": "Cooperative World Map",
+      "smallScreenPosition": {
+        "top": "0",
+        "left": "5px"
+      },
+      "largeScreenPosition": {
+        "bottom": "-25px",
+        "right": "-5px"
+      }
     }
   },
 ```